cecpk/RocketMAD/docs/about/contributing.rst

 Contributing to this Wiki
 ##############################

 .. note:: This article is about contributing pages and edits to this wiki.
-For contributing to OSM-RocketMap itself see :doc:`development`.
+For contributing to RocketMAD itself see :doc:`development`.

-You can fork this documentation from the main OSM-RocketMap GitHub repository and open pull requests for changes.
+You can fork this documentation from the main RocketMAD GitHub repository and open pull requests for changes.

 Adding or Editing Pages
 ************************